hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 @[15-18](file resource)

 Note:
-If you've worked with Rails before, you've seen a "helper", it's a way to pull out some complexity to improve the readability of your code.
+You've seen Rails, you've seen a "helper", it's a way to pull out some complexity to improve the readability of your code.
 For ServerSpec, it helps improve the readability of your tests.
-The gist is: don't forget about this file... you'll probably need to dig into it to make things work.
-But we will skip it for now.
-Instead, let's look at all the other pieces we get.
+Skip it for now, instead, let's look at all the other pieces we get.
 Each of these other sections are what are called Resources.
-In the sameple, we have a package resource, a service resource, a port resource and a file resource.
+In the sample, we have a package resource, a service resource, a port resource and a file resource.
 And the tests are pretty clear about what they expect, right?
+It should be a file, it should contain something.
 ---
 # Resources
 https://serverspec.org/resource_types.html